 Dulce et decorum est pro patria mori

 As night fell we returned to the field of action in two Bedford three-tonners.
-I began crawling through the cowpats, then ghost-walked successfully to the hurricane lamp in the wood.
-Not too bad; now for the return leg.
-Having lost my other half, I worked out a laborious way of returning via the dry-stone walls and fences of the field boundaries.
-It would take ages, but at least I’d eventually be heading in the right direction.
+I began to crawl through the cowpats, then ghost-walked successfully to the hurricane lamp in the wood.
+That was not too bad; now for the return leg.
+Having lost my “other half”, I worked out a laborious way of returning via the dry-stone walls and fences of the field boundaries.
+It would take me an age, but at least I’d eventually be heading in the right direction.
 I was cold, despite my long-johns, and it was starting to rain.
 I gave up trying to move stealthily; it took far too long.
-The “officers” tossed thunder-flashes at us to simulate artillery bombardment; it was genuinely scary.
+The “officers” tossed thunder-flashes at us to simulate artillery bombardment.
+It was no fun at all.

-Predictable, the exercise soon degenerated into a shambles.
-Some lads lost their sense of direction and headed away from the target, rather than towards it.
-When I eventually made it back to the Bedford I was surprised to see that I was only the fifth or sixth from our platoon to complete the task.
-Come midnight, whistles and flares signalled the end of the farce.
+Predictably, the exercise degenerated into a shambles.
+Some lads lost their sense of direction and headed away from the target rather than towards it.
+When I eventually trudged back to the Bedford I was surprised to see that I was only the fifth or sixth from our platoon to complete the task.
+At midnight, whistles and flares signalled the end of the farce.
 Boys emerged from the gloom, limping.
 One had a broken arm, another a sprained ankle, others cuts to their heads, like extras from The Longest Day.
 Those of us who didn’t have to make a visit to North Staffs Royal Infirmary got a mug of cocoa and a lie-in.

 * * *

-Two years passed… My mate Paul and I had read in the NME about the inaugural Buxton Rock Festival, which had hosted Steppenwolf, Wishbone Ash, Vinegar Joe and Family.
-Curved Air were also on the bill – but Sonja Kristina didn’t fancy singing in the freezing cold at 3am.
-Buxton was the North’s premier festival (in fact, it was the only one north of Reading).
-We decided to go to the second festival, so one Saturday morning in July 1973, together with Ray who worked at NatWest and owned an MG 1300, we set off full of enthusiasm.
+Two years later… My mate Paul and I had read in the NME about the inaugural Buxton Rock Festival, which had hosted Steppenwolf, Wishbone Ash, Vinegar Joe, and Family.
+Curved Air were also on the bill – but didn’t play, as Sonja Kristina didn’t fancy singing in the freezing cold at 3am.
+Buxton was the North’s premier festival (in fact, it was the only one, north of Reading).
+We decided we’d go to the second festival, so one Saturday morning in July 1973, together with Ray, who worked at NatWest and owned an MG 1300, we set off full of enthusiasm.